taustation-fan/taustation-fan.github.io/career.md

 Disadvantages:

-* Highest paying *Stamina* career task is only available on three stations.
+* Highest paying *Stamina* career task is only available on four stations.